What Is Mirto? A Guide To Sardinia’s Favorite Liquor

-Much like the grapes that are used to produce wine, Myrtle is an essential plant for Sardinian people and their traditions.
-It’s much more than a decoration for gardens: its fragrance is the telltale signal to be “home” for so many; its leaves are used to season typical Sardinian dishes such as the roasted piglet (maialetto arrosto) and its berries are carefully picked up every year to make one of the Sardinian typical liquors: Mirto.
+It’s much more than a decoration for gardens.
+Its fragrance is the telltale signal to be “home” for so many.
+Here, we use the leaves season typical Sardinian dishes such as the roasted piglet (maialetto arrosto).
+We carefully pick the berries every year to make one of the Sardinian typical liquors: Mirto.

 You will probably try this liquor during your travels in Sardinia, as it’s almost a fixed presence in every household, restaurant, and bar.
 They’ll likely offer you a shot of Mirto after a meal, but it’s not uncommon to drink it just because – during meals, aperitif, or just to “try it, it’s delicious”.